meesvandongen/gitlab-search/README.md

 gls --help               # show help gls --log                # enable info logs gls --debug              # enable debug logs (includes info if --log also set)
-# Note: clone trigger key is fixed to `ctrl-c` in the picker
+# Note: clone trigger key is fixed to `tab` in the picker
 ```

 On first run (cold start) all projects are fetched before showing picker.
 Subsequent runs read cache immediately; refresh runs in the background unless throttled.